Are #SelenaGomez And #TheWeeknd Getting Married?

 Selena Gomez and The Weeknd began dating months ago and confirmed their romance during a joint outing in Santa Monica, where they were seen kissing outside of Giorgio Baldi restaurant.

 Since going public with their relationship, Selena Gomez and The Weeknd have done tons of traveling.
-In late February, the couple ventured to Italy for sightseeing tours in Florence and Venice and weeks later, they were seen in Amsterdam and France.
+In late February, the couple ventured to Italy for sightseeing tours in Florence and Venice, and weeks later, they were seen in Amsterdam and France.

 Prior to her relationship with The Weeknd, Selena Gomez and Justin Bieber were involved in an on-and-off relationship that abruptly ended last August when Gomez called out Bieber for blasting his relationship with Sofia Richie to his many fans and followers on Instagram.
 As fans of the singer and actress may recall, Gomez stood up for Bieber’s fans after he threatened to make his account private due to the backlash he received in regard to his relationship with the model.

-During their public spat, Justin Bieber accused Selena Gomez of using him for attention and she fired back at her former boyfriend by suggesting he cheated on her during their relationship.
+During their public spat, Justin Bieber accused Selena Gomez of using him for attention, and she fired back at her former boyfriend by suggesting he cheated on her during their relationship.

 [Featured Image by Theo Wargo/Getty Images]